winansks/Systems-Thinking-in-a-Bioeconomy_/Text_dft.md

 The bioeconomy represents the portion of the economy derived from biological resources — plants, microorganisms, and renewable biomass — transformed into products, services, and processes.

-From a systems view, the bioeconomy is not a single industry but an adaptive, interdependent system (For example, see Figure 5 from Pashakolaie et al. 2025).
+From a systems view, the bioeconomy is not a single industry but an adaptive, interdependent system (For example, see Figure 5 below from Pashakolaie et al. 2025).
 DOI: 10.1016/j.biteb.2025.102125

 **Stocks and flows:** renewable biomass flows through production, conversion, and consumption networks.